huggingface/blog/audio-datasets.md

 introduced streaming mode, a method for loading and preparing samples of audio data on the fly.
 We concluded by summarising the most popular speech recognition, speech translation and audio classification datasets on the Hub.

-Having read this blog, we hope you agree that 🤗 Datasets is the number one library for downloading and preparing audio datasets.
+Having read this blog, we hope you agree that 🤗 Datasets is the prime place for downloading and preparing audio datasets.